miniBill/witch-awakening/DLCs/Core/Companions.md

 - Negative: - As a fallen goddess, she has powerful enemies
 - Mixed: +/- Used to be worshipped, some sects remain
 - Has: Suvi has Potions 3, Runes 4, Familiarity 5, Earthmoving 5, Firecalling 5, _Soul Warrior (Gladius), Soul Graft (Jackalope)_
-- Quote: _*“Vesuviannelle was one of the goddesses to resist the masquerade and was struck down from her realm by the victors.” - An ORC scholar*_
+- Quote: _*“Vesuvianelle was one of the goddesses to resist the masquerade and was struck down from her realm by the victors.” - An ORC scholar*_

 Suvi is an Amazonian mimi (Rabbit) well known in some parts for her extensive use of volcanic magics utilizing Earth-Fire elementalism.
 There’s a myth that she created an island chain by hopping across the sea with volcanos erupting from her footsteps.
 Fact or fiction?
 She just laughs it off.
 She makes appearances when her islands are threatened by major events, otherwise being elusive.